caiorss/Functional-Programming/README.md

 ### Lazy Evaluation

-“Lazy evaluation” means that data structures are computed incrementally, as they are needed (so the trees never exist in memory all at once) parts that are never needed are never computed.
+"Lazy evaluation" means that data structures are computed incrementally, as they are needed (so the trees never exist in memory all at once) parts that are never needed are never computed.
 Haskell uses lazy evaluation by default.

 Example in Haskell: